| Title: | Efficient Plotting of Large-Sized Data |

 Add a new series to the data registered in the instance.

-is given, it will be added to self$orig_data
+self$orig_data is given, it will be added to self$orig_data.

 are given, a data frame is constructed and added.